Dorjee Sun

 Dorjee Sun (born 1977) is a social entrepreneur based in Singapore.
 His work for Carbon Conservation was the subject of the international feature documentary The Burning Season in 2008.
-He currently serves as director of Who Gives, Carbon Agro, and Carbon Conservation.
+He is chief executive officer of Bioeconomy as well as co-founder and Senior Advisor to the AirCarbon Exchange (ACX).
+He formerly was director of Who Gives, Carbon Agro, and Carbon Conservation as well as advisor and early investor in other startups.

 Early life

 Sun was born to a Chinese father and a Tibetan mother from Darjeeling in Sydney, Australia.
 He grew up in northern Sydney and attended North Sydney Boys High School.
 He graduated from a combined Bachelor of Commerce, Bachelor of Law, and a diploma in Asian studies (Mandarin) in 2001 from the University of New South Wales.
 During his studies he spent two years on scholarship in Beijing, China, studying Chinese and law at Peking University.

 Career

 Sun is the founder of a recruitment software company, as well as an award-winning education company that has mentored more than 150,000 students in Sydney and Melbourne.
-He has served as a University of Melbourne Asialink Asia Australia Leader, Youth Chair of the Ethnic Communities Council at both national and state levels, University Law Society president, and as a member of the Education Technology Advisory Board.
+He has been a University of Melbourne Asialink Asia Australia Leader, Youth Chair of the Ethnic Communities Council at both national and state levels, University Law Society president, and as a member of the Education Technology Advisory Board.